 I started my research training in the laboratory of Dr Mauro Piacentini at the University of Rome Tor Vergata, where I performed my M.Sc. working in the field of cell death and cancer biology.
 I pursued my training in Dr Ula Hibner’s laboratory at the Institute of Molecular Genetics, Montpellier (France) as a PhD fellow working on the interplay between hepatitis C virus (HCV) replication and the host innate immunity, in link with liver carcinogenesis.
 After my PhD, I performed a short post-doctoral training in the laboratory of Pr Fabien Zoulim at the Cancer Research Centre of Lyon (France) working on the impact of hepatitis B virus on liver physiopathology and on the hepatic microenvironment.
 In September 2017, I joined Dr Leila Akkari’s lab as a postdoctoral scientist/fellow to investigate the role of tumor associated-macrophages in hepatocellular carcinoma microenvironment.

-Pharmacist from training, I chose to focus my career on translational research and obtained a Master degree in Cell Biology at the University of Paris Descartes (France) in 2015.
-I then started my PhD in Brisbane, Australia, at the Mater Research Institute in A/Prof Ingrid Winkler’s lab.
-My PhD studies focused on targeting the bone marrow microenvironment to improve acute myeloid leukemia response to standard chemotherapy.
-I joined Dr Leila Akkari’s lab to start my postdoc in August 2020, where I will investigate the contribution of macrophages to glioblastoma resistance to treatment and recurrence.
+Trained as a pharmacist, I chose to orient my career toward translational research and earned a Master’s degree in Cell Biology from the University of Paris Descartes (France) in 2015.
+I then moved to Brisbane, Australia, to pursue my PhD at the Mater Research Institute in A/Prof Ingrid Winkler’s laboratory.
+My doctoral research focused on targeting the bone marrow microenvironment to enhance the response of standard chemotherapy in acute myeloid leukemia.

 I obtained my Bachelor in Biology (2014) and Master in Biology and Health (2016) from the University of Toulouse III Paul Sabatier, France.
 I then conducted my PhD research at the UNIL-CHUV and Ludwig Institute for Cancer Research in Lausanne, Switzerland (2022) in the lab of Prof. Caroline Arber.
 I focused on targeting multiple myeloma with chimeric antigen receptor (CAR) T cells, and study resistance mechanisms to such therapies.
 I joined the lab of Leila Akkari in August 2022 as a Postdoctoral fellow, where I will study T cell dysfunctions mechanisms and cancer metabolism in glioblastoma.